Check Your Pet's Records

 - …and more

-Our veterinary center is fully equipped with a variety of vaccines to meet your pet’s every healthcare need.
+Our animal hospital is fully equipped with a variety of dog and cat vaccines to meet your pet’s every healthcare need.

 The flu is not just a human virus—it can infect our pets, too!
 Canine influenza has two common strains; H3N8 and H3N2.
 This virus is airborne and highly contagious, and can cause symptoms such as sneezing, coughing, nasal and ocular discharge, fever and lethargy.

-We strongly believe in a personalized approach to veterinary care, which is why we tailor your pet’s vaccination schedule to meet their unique set of needs.
+We strongly believe in a personalized approach to veterinary care, which is why we tailor your dog and cat’s vaccination schedule to meet their unique set of needs.
 Our customized vaccination protocols are based on a variety of factors, including your pet’s species, lifestyle, and risk of exposure.

 Here’s how our vets could customize your pet’s vaccine schedule: